Mac Trash Recovery: Everything You Need to Know

 Why SSDs matter?

 Because the way an SSD manages files is different from that of a spinning HDD.
-Like I said, the data contained in the trashed files won't be occupied immediately unless it has to.
+As we said, the data contained in the trashed files won't be occupied immediately unless it has to.
 But SSDs always shift files around in a random manner, so to speak.

 If you delete a file on your Mac with an SSD inside, the file will be immediately moved off to another random location, which at some point newly generated files can overwrite it very soon.
 As a result, it's safe to conclude that once you remove a file out of an SSD, chance to get it recovered is slim if not impossible — unless you have backups.